mbeoliero/soybean-tailwind/README.en-US.md

 ## Branches

-- **`master` branch**: Latest stable version, based on React19 + ReactRouter V7.
+- **`master` branch**: Full-featured version based on React19 + ReactRouter V7, includes all functionalities and pages
-- **`v18-router6` branch**: Legacy version, based on React18 + ReactRouter V6.

-Both branches will continue to receive bug fixes.
-If you need the older version, switch to the appropriate branch.
-The `v18-router6` branch will remain advanced and feature-rich for 3-5 years.
+- **`simple` branch**: Simplified version with minimal pages, only includes homepage and list manage page

 ## Versions